vleonard38/vleonard38/README.md

 I am currently working on personal projects, but I am open to work opportunities.

+I have worked on multiple academic projects, such as a Blackjack game in Python and a Java project (K3).
+I have also completed several database-related projects, as well as a website built using Spring Boot.

+I also worked on two professional projects: one involving a worker architecture system, and another involving a SQL database along with an application designed to interact with it efficiently.

 I have used or currently use the following technologies:

  Frontend: